Translate:

 In 2025, Master Chen Bing was officially designated a National-Level Representative Inheritor of Intangible Cultural Heritage (Chen Family Taijiquan) (国家级非物质文化遗产代表性传承人 · 陈氏太极拳).
 This designation represents the highest level of national recognition granted by the People’s Republic of China for the preservation, transmission, and safeguarding of traditional culture.
 It affirms his role as a national guardian of Chen Family Taijiquan, entrusted with transmitting its authentic knowledge, skills, and cultural values to future generations.

-In 1997, at the Henan Province Martial Arts Tournament, Master Chen Bing was awarded 1st Place in Taijiquan Forms, Weapons, and Push-Hands, and was formally bestowed the title “Taiji Almighty” (太极全能)—a rare designation reserved for practitioners demonstrating comprehensive mastery across all major Taijiquan disciplines.
+A graduate of the Shanghai University of Sport, Master Chen Bing specialized in martial arts studies, human movement science, and sports theory.
+He holds the credentials of National First-Class Wushu Practitioner, National First-Class Wushu Referee, and is an officially recognized Outstanding Martial Arts Coach of Henan Province.
+His competitive career includes numerous national and international championships in Taijiquan forms, weapons, and push-hands.
+In 1997, at the Henan Province Martial Arts Tournament, he earned 1st Place in Taijiquan Forms, Weapons, and Push-Hands, and was formally bestowed the title “Taiji Almighty” (太极全能)—a rare designation reserved for practitioners demonstrating comprehensive mastery across all major Taijiquan disciplines.
 This achievement stands as a defining milestone in his martial career and a clear testament to the completeness of his technical system.

-In 2007, Master Chen Bing founded the Chen Bing Taiji Academy Chenjiagou Headquarters (陈家沟陈炳太极院 / 陈家沟国际太极拳院), an international center dedicated to the preservation and transmission of Chen Family Taijiquan in Chenjiagou. .
+In 2007, Master Chen Bing founded the Chen Bing Taiji Academy Chenjiagou Headquarters (陈家沟陈炳太极院 / 陈家沟国际太极拳院), an international center dedicated to the preservation and transmission of Chen Family Taijiquan in Chenjiagou.
 He currently serves as President of the Chenjiagou Taijiquan Association, President of the Chenjiagou International Taiji Academy, and Vice President of the Jiaozuo Chen-style Taijiquan Association.
 He has also served in public and civic roles, including as a Member of the Henan Provincial People’s Political Consultative Conference, reflecting his long-standing commitment to cultural stewardship and public service.

 Internationally, Master Chen Bing has taught extensively across Asia, Europe, North America, and South America, conducting seminars and establishing long-term teaching centers in more than 15 countries.
-In 2008, during a teaching tour in the United States, he organized over 40 charity Taijiquan events to raise relief funds for victims of the Wenchuan Earthquake, personally delivering aid and establishing a Taijiquan charitable foundation to support underprivileged youth.
+In 2008, during a teaching tour in the United States, he organized over 40 charity Taijiquan events to raise relief funds for victims of the Sichuan Earthquake, personally delivering aid and establishing a Taijiquan charitable foundation to support underprivileged youth.
 Through decades of teaching, public service, and cultural leadership, Master Chen Bing remains deeply committed to ensuring that Chen Family Taijiquan continues to thrive as a living tradition—faithfully preserved, responsibly transmitted, and firmly rooted in Chenjiagou, its source.

 1990